The Ergatta is another home rower that has joined the ever-growing list of machines designed for workout streaming.

 But even though it certainly wasn’t the first to do this, it does have a few tricks under its sleeve that set it apart from the rest.

-Second, its console comes with workouts that are more game-oriented, like competitions, races, and group contests.
-You know, stuff that can actually make working out a little more fun.
+Stuff like competitions, races, and group contests – you know, stuff that can actually make working out a little more fun.

 And last, but certainly not least, the Ergatta is strikingly gorgeous and built like a tank.